siphilelemkhizee/Prohealth-FrontEnd-And-Web-Sytem/README.md

 For security reasons, the full repository is private, but a preview of the system is available.

-If you would like to see the system in action, please contact the project owner.
+If you would like to see the system in action, please contact me.

 ## 📬 Contact